 • Remediation of water using modified biomaterials for domestic consumption/ purification of water and sanitation.

 Academic Staff and Areas of Specialization

-The department has 27 academic staff members who are actively involved in teaching and research in the following areas of specialization:
+The department has the following academic staff members who are actively involved in teaching and research in the following areas of specialization: